 He has also recorded his journeys in documentary films which have become classics of exploration and adventure.
 At film festivals they have won prizes for Best Cameraman, Best Film of the Sea and Best Adventure Film.
 Collected under the title TIME TRAVELLER, they have been screened on Discovery Channel, Sky Television, and National Geographic TV.

 In 2012 he published SAXON, The Book of Dreams.
 Set in the late 800's, the tale opens in Anglo Saxon England and reaches its climax in the Spanish mountains at the desperate yet doomed battle that inspired the notion of noble chivalry.
-SAXON, The Book of Dreams will be followed by two more volumes bringing the empire of Charlemagne to vivid life.
+SAXON, The Emperor's Elephant (2013) traces the remarkable exchange of gifts, including exotic beasts, between Charlemagne and Harun al Rashid, the Caliph of Baghdad.
+Two more volumes are planned, bringing the empire of Charlemagne to vivid life.

 Tim Severin holds the Gold Medal of the Royal Geographical Society and the Livingstone Medal of the Royal Scottish Geographical Society.
 He has been conferred with the degree of Doctor of Letters, honoris causa, by Trinity College, Dublin, and by University College, Cork.